wix/stylable/docs/guides/react-integration.md

 ## Use

 When applying Stylable to a React component, any className or `data-*` properties are copied to the resulting root element of the component.
-Further more the [root class](../references/root.md) of the stylesheet is added to the root element automatically.
+Furthermore the [root class](../references/root.md) of the stylesheet is added to the root element automatically.

 ```jsx
 import {stylable} from 'wix-react-tools';